rust-lang/book/nostarch/chapter15.md

 * When you want to own a value and you care only that it’s a type that implements a particular trait rather than being of a specific type

-We’ll demonstrate the first situation in the “Enabling Recursive Types with Boxes” section.
+We’ll demonstrate the first situation in “Enabling Recursive Types with Boxes”.
 In the second case, transferring ownership of a large amount of data can take a long time because the data is copied around on the stack.
 To improve performance in this situation, we can store the large amount of data on the heap in a box.
 Then, only the small amount of pointer data is copied around on the stack, while the data it references stays in one place on the heap.
-The third case is known as a *trait object*, and Chapter 18 devotes an entire section, “Using Trait Objects That Allow for Values of Different Types,” just to that topic.
-So what you learn here you’ll apply again in Chapter 18!
+The third case is known as a *trait object*, and “Using Trait Objects That Allow for Values of Different Types,” in Chapter 18 is devoted to that topic.
+So what you learn here you’ll apply again in that section!

-### Using a Box<T> to Store Data on the Heap
+### Using Box<T> to Store Data on the Heap

 Before we discuss the heap storage use case for `Box<T>`, we’ll cover the syntax and how to interact with values stored within a `Box<T>`.

-Listing 15-1 shows how to use a box to store an `i32` value on the heap:
+Listing 15-1 shows how to use a box to store an `i32` value on the heap.

 src/main.rs